 Now that you have a little bit of background information on how banks offer loans for modular and modular homeowners, it’s time to get the ball rolling.
 Before you start looking at homes, know your financing options and know where you would like your modular home to be placed.
 If you plan on fixing the home to the lot permanently, consider purchasing the land as well.
 Purchasing the land gives you a better chance of acquiring a mortgage – rather than acquiring the high-interest rates associated with personal loans.

 Visit several different banks and ask about their loan options on modular homes.
-If you aren’t quite ready to visit the bank about loans, ask your Rocky Mountain Base Camp representative for help.
+If you aren’t quite ready to visit the bank about loans, ask your Rocky Mountain Modular Homes representative for help.
 Running a complete credit check isn’t always necessary – and can actually decrease your credit if you ask too many representatives to do a full credit check.

-Here at Rocky Mountain Base Camp, we cannot give specific home financing advice.
+Here at Rocky Mountain Modular Homes, we cannot give specific home financing advice.
 But if you call us at 719-427-6311 or stop by one of our locations we can help you get started.
 Our team can work with any lender you prefer and provide a list of local lenders for you to consider.